IamGroooooot/IIKH/README.txt

  * the Input files are already in excutable file directory.
  * you can also delete all input file and execute.
 Then, if you view all recipe or plan, it is empty.

-3. Read below [Important] tag descrtion and Enjoy :)
+3. Read below [Important] tag description and Enjoy :)

 [Important]